arnabd64/Jenkins-Deployment-Guide/pages/preconfigured-agents.md

 10. Click on the newly created node to get the following command: `java -jar agent.jar -url http://localhost:8080/ -secret e71a8f85dcbaab621d0ea0dc647b60b7c496b441fd97c88d12cfa9a4f42049c4 -name python3 -workDir "/home/jenkins/agent"`.
 Note down the parameter values for `secret` and `name`.

 > [!CAUTION]
-> The __secret__ parameter is unique to every agent created on the Jenkins master node.
-So it is advised to be carefully when launching multiple agents.
+> It is advised to handle the values of `secret` and `name` parameters carefully as they are unique to each agent created on the Jenkins master server.

 ## Quick Follow up